-Note that in these and similar cases, the nested clause is usually terminated by a comma (when writing) or by a short pause (when speaking) to indicate where it ends and the main clause begins (or continues).
-Without such a comma or pause, the sentence structure may be confusing and it may not always be clear where the nested clause ends.
-For example, in
+Note that in these and similar cases, the nested clause is typically terminated by a comma (when writing) or by a short pause (when speaking) to indicate where it ends and the main clause begins (or continues).
+This helps to clarify the sentence structure.

 When the subject is a to clause, it may also be moved to the end of the clause by using the construction ta ke .. xi – ‘that which … is’.
 This can be translated into English by using ‘it’ as dummy subject at the start of the sentence.

 Ta ke li [shock] mi, xi to yo [student] jixi tan malo. – It shocked me that the students knew so little. / What shocked me was that the students knew so little.

 While such sentences with a dummy ‘it’ are very common in English, in Lugamun it’s fine to stick with the typical SVO order instead.
 So, while you can front the verb if you really prefer it, in Lugamun the most natural solution may be to start with the to clause:

 To yo [student] jixi tan malo, li [shock] mi. – It shocked me that the students knew so little.

 To is also used for reported speech.
 In contrast to English, verb forms never change when a clause is changed from direct to reported speech.
 Pronouns, however, may need to be adjusted.